 The Asus ZenBook UX310UA is the perfect replacement for the more expensive Dell XPS 13 without big compromises.
 Well, it doesn't look as nice as the XPS 13, also, the battery isn't as great either.
 It's not that the notebook is ugly, you get an all-aluminium frame, and fast performance using a Intel's 7th-generation Kaby Lake processor.

 Additionally, you can choose between a full HD and an immersive QHD+ screen.
-No matter what model you go for, this laptop is a solid choice.
+No matter what model you go for, this is a solid choice, especially if you're a fan of Asus laptops.

 Read the full review: Asus Zenbook UX310UA